Selecting Your Message Type

 - User Parameters

 Recurring delivery settings allow you to determine how many times a user can receive or interact with the same message.
 If you plan on using marketing automation, recurring delivery settings are great for setting up when a message should be sent again.

 - Max Delivery - The max number of times a message can be delivered.

-- Min Time Between Delivering - The minimum amount of time allowed before a user can receive the message again after it has been delivered.
+- Min Time Between Delivering - The minimum time between delivering a repeating message.

-- Max Interactions - The max number of times a message can be interacted with.
+- Max Clicks - Maximum number of times a message can be clicked.

 For example, to set up a message that delivers daily over the course of two weeks: